Quick Start

 Recommendation

 For your first run, connect only one provider you already know well.
-Avoid debugging several API stacks at the same time.
+Prefer the interactive API key setup through castclaw; use /connect when you need to switch providers.

 First Forecast Task (5-Minute Walkthrough)